Welcome to Temple Adath Israel

 Your Jewish home in Lexington, Kentucky

-Temple Adath Israel began as a family venture, 110 years ago.
+Temple Adath Israel began as a family venture in 1904.
 New immigrants and settled Jews brought their families together to form this holy community.
 Our family has grown and diversified, but we are still family.
 We celebrate with each other and cry with each other.
 Our leadership is culled from people who have been here for generations and from people relatively new to the community.
 Our affiliate groups ensure that every member of our family has a relevant place to flourish in our community.

 Erev Shabbat services each Friday at 7 p.m.*

 *In-person attendance for services on January 21, 2022 will be limited to participants and their families.

 You must be vaccinated and wear a mask in order to attend.
 You will be asked to sign in when you enter the building